JX-Master/LunaSDK-Docs/docs/manual/rhi/pipeline_configuration.md

 ## Shaders
 Shaders are user-defined functions that can be invoked by GPU to perform certain tasks.
 In LunaSDK, wehave the following shaders:

-* Vertex shader, set by `GraphicsPipelineStateDesc::vs`.
+1. Vertex shader, set by `GraphicsPipelineStateDesc::vs`.
-* Pixel shader, set by `GraphicsPipelineStateDesc::ps`.
+1. Pixel shader, set by `GraphicsPipelineStateDesc::ps`.
-* Compute shader, set by `ComputePipelineStateDesc::cs`.
+1. Compute shader, set by `ComputePipelineStateDesc::cs`.

-All shaders are specified by providing shader binary data to the pipeline state descriptor when creatingthe pipeline state.
-The shader binary data has different formats in different backends:
+All shaders are specified by filling a `ShaderData` object, which has the following properties:
-* Direct3D 12 accepts DXBC (produced by `D3DCompile` or `fxc`) or DXIL (produced by `dxc`) shader binarycode.
+1. `data`, which is the shader binary data.
-* Vulkan accepts SPIR-V shader binary code produced by `glslc` or `dxc`.
+1. `entry_point`, the entry point (main function) of the shader.
-* Metal is a little bit complicated.
-Since some settings (like the entry point of the shader) are notrecorded in the shader code, but in application side, we need to append additional parameters to theshader data.
-Metal accepts a JSON string that indicates one object with the following properties:
+1. `format`, the shader binary data format, with one of the following options:
-    * `source`(String): The MSL shader source code.
+    1. `dxil`: DirectX intermediate language format.
+Used only for Direct3D 12 backend.
-    * `entry_point`(String): The name of the entry point function of the shader.
+    1. `spirv`: SPIR-V format.
+Used only for Vulkan backend.
-    * `numthreads`(Array of integer): For compute shaders, specify the number of threads per thread group.
+    1. `msl`: Metal shading language source form.
+Used only for Metal backend.

-    Currently, Metal shaders are compiled during the pipeline object creation process.
+    1. `metallib`: Metal library.
+Used only for Metal backend.